 The balancing of humanity and military necessity is seen in the foundational IHL norms of distinction and proportionality.
-Parties to an armed conflict are required to distinguish, at all times, between civilians and combatants and between civilian objects and military objectives.
+Parties to an armed conflict are required to distinguish, at all times, between civilians and combatants and between civilian objects and military objects.
 Additionally, an attack may not be launched if it is anticipated to cause incidental loss of civilian life, injury to civilians, or damage to civilian objects that would be excessive in relation to the direct military advantage anticipated.
 Additional IHL principles include the duty to take precautions to spare the civilian population before and during an attack, the prohibition against infliction of unnecessary suffering or superfluous injury, and the prohibition of indiscriminate attacks.

 The definition of an IAC is found in Article Two common to the four Geneva Conventions.
-It states that the rules of IAC apply to “all cases of declared war or of any other armed conflict which may arise between two or more of the High Contracting Parties . . . . “ Thus, an IAC can only be between two or more states.
+It states that the rules of IAC apply to “all cases of declared war or of any other armed conflict which may arise between two or more of the High Contracting Parties . . . .“ Thus, an IAC can only be between two or more States.

 There is some academic debate regarding cross-border NIACs, as well as at what point a NIAC might become an IAC, or an IAC might become a NIAC.
 These analyses are context and fact-dependent.
 Despite the theoretical debate, practitioners can often work around them by relying on customary international law to argue for protections owed to civilians.

-Many IHL rules are now considered to reflect customary international law, as well.
-Customary international law consists of rules derived from the consistent practice of states based on a belief that the law requires them to act in that way.
-Such rules are binding on both states and non-state armed groups.
+Many IHL rules are now considered to reflect customary international law as well.
+Customary international law consists of rules derived from the consistent practice of States based on a belief that the law requires them to act in that way.
+Such rules are binding on both states and non-State armed groups.
 The International Committee of the Red Cross published a study and created a database on customary international humanitarian law.